emqx/cloud-docs/en_US/connect_to_deployments/mqttfx.md

 All deployments of EMQX Platform have user authentication enabled, so when using MQTT.fx to test the connection, **you need to fill in the Username and Password fields**.

-> Set the Username and Password in `Authentication & ACL` > `Authentication`, which can be added one by one, or can be imported at once
+> Set the Username and Password in `Access Control` > `Authentication`, which can be added one by one, or can be imported at once.

 ## Connect